FarronF/limerick-council-meetings/meetings/2024/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 2nd October 2024.md

 A discussion followed and the Members referred to a number of matters including housing

-projects in progress in the District, various timeframes and the number of outstanding--- 3
+projects in progress in the District, various timeframes and the number of outstanding
+---
+3

 housing maintenance cases on Dynamics CRM.
 The success of compulsorily acquisition of